awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

 Do not upload `(root directory name)`, just the files inside of `(root directory name)`\.
 If you are using an S3 input bucket, be sure to create a ZIP file that contains the files, and then upload it to the input bucket\.
 Do not add `(root directory name)` to the ZIP file, just the files inside of `(root directory name)`\.

-1. Follow the steps in [Run AWS CodeBuild directly](how-to-run.md) to create a build project, run the build, and view build information\.
+1. Follow the steps in [Run CodeBuild directly](how-to-run.md) to create a build project, run the build, and view build information\.

     If you use the console to create your project: